 High Pressure Processing is a type of low temperature preservation process.
 In the case of juices and smoothies, once the product has been bottled the bottles are then subjected to extremely high pressures under water in a pressurised chamber.
 The bottles must be flexible plastic, to allow transmission of the pressure to the juice, and the impact of this is similar to pasteurisation, ensuring that bacteria are killed, giving a shelf life that allows the supply chain for the bottled juices to be extended well beyond what would be possible with a truly fresh product.

 HPP claims to keep nutrients intact and present the customer with a product of a similar quality to one that is freshly made.
-If you are looking at a bottle of so-called cold pressed juice in the store with a sell by date of a few weeks rather than a few days, it has likely undergone this treatment.
+If you are looking at a bottle of so-called cold pressed juice in the with a sell by date of a few weeks rather than a few days, it has likely undergone this treatment.

 Manufacturers are always looking to improve the quality, flavour and customer perception of these drinks, for obvious commercial reasons.
 HPP produces a product that is superior in appearance and flavour to heat-based preservation methods, but does it really offer what we expect of a truly fresh and raw product?